rpmik/Lua-Yawman-Control-XCrafts-E175/README.md

 Some Yawman documentation refer to these as MF 1L (SP1), MF 1C (SP2), MF 1R (SP3), MF 2L (SP4), MF 2C (SP5), MF 2R (SP6)

 Please note that the E-Jets has a clicking sound even with a button technically has no assignment.
+This script may work with other E-Jets but you'll have to adjust the ICAO code variable PLANE_ICAO, rename the main function, and rename the script.

 * DPAD Left = Zoom Out
 * DPAD Right = Zoom In